deependujha/DeepTensor/README.md

 ---

-## WIP
+## Features expected to be added

 - Save & Load model
-- Train MNIST model
 - Train a character-level transformer model
 - Add support for DDP
-- Add support for CUDA execution
+- Add support for CUDA execution ⭐️

+---

+## Open to Opportunities 🎅🏻🎁

+I am actively seeking new opportunities to contribute to impactful projects in the deep learning and AI space.

+If you are interested in collaborating or have a position that aligns with my expertise, feel free to reach out!

+You can connect with me on [GitHub](https://github.com/deependujha), [X (formerly twitter)](https://x.com/deependu__), or email me: `deependujha21@gmail.com`.